-The next 5 tips for writing questions and conducting research will help you avoid any errors in your test plan, saving you the time and hassle of having to re-do faulty research.
-Make these your go-to guide for error proof remote user research in 2017.
+The next 3 tips for conducting remote research will help you avoid any errors in your test plan, saving you the time and hassle of having to re-do faulty research.

 1. Have a Plan

 Have an Intro Prepared & Brief the participants

 Introduce who you are and the reason they are being interviewed.
 Help them understand that their identity or information will not be shared with any 3rd parties.
 It is also crucial to outline that there are no wrong or right answers when they are completing the survey, honest, candid feedback is them most effective method.
 If you are recording the session, make sure you make this clear and agreeable before they begin.

 To help expedite the research process, it’s always beneficial to create templates to base your user research process from.
 These can range from user research intro outlines, questionnaire templates, follow up templates and data collection templates.

 This can be the trickiest since it is the most effective to use actual users of the projected demographic.
 This way you can collect real data that is highly useful and not fake data that does not align with your actual user reach.
 A lot of online testing sites offer to recruit users for you such as usertesting.com or optimalworkshop.com at a fee.
 Otherwise you can recruit users by using craigslist, tap into your clients email database or use a 3rd party testing recruiting company.
 Testing superusers, fellow work mates or friends may not deem to the actual user and in the end hurt results since they may be biased or inaccurate.

 2. Make the study easy to understand